gtech-mulearn/Top100-OpenAi-Challenge/README.md

-# Top100-OpenAI-Challenge

-## Chat with Video
+# Chat with Video

 ### Note to the reviewers

-Synopysor-Pro project, done by Suryan and Chat-With-Video project, done by me have been merged into a single project titled "Synopsis Pro - Chat with Video" in the last day of the finals since both of the projects are trying to solve the same pain point.
+Synopysor-Pro project, done by Suryan and Chat-With-Video project, done by me have been merged into a single project titled "[Synopsis Pro - Chat with Video](https://github.com/Top-100-Coders/Synopysor-Pro)" in the last day of the finals since both of the projects are trying to solve the same pain point.
 Since I don't have not much code contribution in the Synopsis Pro code repository, I am submitting this repo as well for code review.

 ### Problem Statement